kodero/hibernate-native-json-mysql/README.md

 Keep in mind, for collections @org.hibernate.annotations.Target is mandatory.

-In order to be able to persist, query and generate DDL for this objects you need to set hibernate dialect to `PostgreSQLJsonDialect`.
+In order to be able to persist, query and generate DDL for this objects you need to set hibernate dialect to `MySQL57InnoDBDialect`.

 ```